 Step 1.
 Begin your pattern as you always do.
 Print the pieces, cut them out, and choose your fabrics.
 Cut out all of the pieces for your skirt.
 To add pockets, (in the same or contrasting fabric- your choice!), cut two additional SIDE FRONT pieces.

 Step 2.
 Hold your pocket piece up to your doll and figure out how far down the pocket should go.
 (About to her hand).
 Draw a straight line on each pocket, fold along that line, and press wrong sides together.
 (For the 18 inch dolls, I measured 1 7/8th inch down from the top.
 For Wellie Wishers, I measured down 1 1/2 inch.)

 Step 3.
 Top stitch the top of your pocket.
 Double stitch it if you like.
 Trim the excess fabric inside.

 Step 4.
-Place the pockets, with rights sides facing up for both pieces, directly over each other and pin.
+Place the pockets, with rights sides facing up for both pieces, directly over each SIDE FRONT piece and pin.
 Be sure to they match exactly.
 Continue to put your skirt together according to the pattern directions.

 That was easy!
 Your Sixth Grade Skirt is complete!
 How about some cute buttons?

 See more sewing ideas for the Sixth Grade Skirt pattern HERE.